Darrenkeane/Darrenkeane/README.md

 Hello , I'm Darren keane
 # Hi, I'm Darren keane 👋
 ---
 Nice to meet you!
-I'm currently a student at Binus University, majoring in Game Application and Technology 🎮.
-And here I'm a game programmer.</br>
+I'm currently a student at Binus University, majoring in Game Application and Technology 🎮 and here I'm a game programmer.</br>